-The report advises that potentially 'due to moderately sloped land and in order for site accesses to be compliant significant bulk earthworks be may required.
-Civil design will address these and site requirements construction/ preparation these must ensure specifications are met.
-EMP condition
+The report advises that 'due potentially to moderately sloped land and in order for site accesses to be compliant significant bulk earthworks be may required.
+Civil design will address these requirements and site construction/ preparation must ensure these

-the undertaking of hazard management works; and

-(ii) fire-fighting water supplies; and

-(c) any advice from the TFS.
+(b) the provision of access to: specifications EMP condition are met. (i) bushfire-prone vegetation to permit the undertaking of hazard management works; and (ii) fire-fighting water supplies; and (c) any advice from the TFS.